 For NR V2X UE supporting SL MIMO or Tx Diversity, the transmit OFF power at each transmit antenna connector shall not exceed the values specified in Table 6.3E.2.1-1 for single carrier.
 Transmit off power is defined as the mean power in at least one sub-frame 1 ms.

+6.3E.2.1A Transmit OFF power for sidelink CA operation

+For SL intra-band contiguous CA, the transmit OFF power requirement as specified in Table 6.3E.2.1A -1 shall be applied per component carrier.